projectriff/riff/docs/riff_service_create.md

       --env-from stringArray   environment variable created from a source reference; see command help for supported formats -h, --help                   help for create
-      --image name[:tag]       the name[:tag] reference of an image containing the application/function -n, --namespace namespace    the namespace of the service and any namespaced resources specified
+      --image name[:tag]       the name[:tag] reference of an image containing the application/function -n, --namespace namespace    the namespace of the service
 ```

 ### Options inherited from parent commands